It is only possible to use the Canada Electronic Travel Authorization if the traveler is entering Canada by air.

 The eTA is transmitted and recorded electronically, so all Singaporeans travelers need to have an electronic passport that is machine-readable.
 Singaporean passports issued in recent years are all machine-readable, but travelers who are worried about the eligibility of their passport should check their documents before they apply for the eTA for Singaporean citizens.

 Singaporean citizens who want to apply for the eTA need to complete the simple online application form and provide some basic personal details, including:

 - Passport details and Passport issue

-There are also several questions on the form related to health and security matters, and travelers must pay the eTA fee before they submit the Canada visa application.
+There are also several questions on the form related to health and security matters, and travelers must pay the eTA fee before they submit the Canada ETA application.